 - Houses may enter a maximum of eight entries across the 4 sub-sections below in any combination.
 A pupil however may enter a maximum of 2 compositions, and they must then be in two separate subsections. - When adding entries to the online system you only need enter the pupils' name, NO "Title of Work" or "Composer" is required for this section. - Each piece must be original and not an arrangement of a piece already submitted in another sub-section. - Music must be noteset on Sibelius or MuseScore and the file must be submitted.
-However, a recording may be submitted instead in the case of sub-section 32 and sub-section 33. - Compositions should be a minimum of 32 bars in length, and should contain the necessary elements of musical style (dynamics, rhythmic and melodic development, texture, etc.). - Compositions must be submitted on the memory stick provided to each house at the Music Dept. Reception by the date indicated in the front of this booklet. - The entries should be saved in the appropriate folder for each section and with the file names as follows: SURNAME_INITIALS e.g. Bloggs_JS
+However, a recording may be submitted instead in the case of sub-section 32 and sub-section 33. - Compositions should be a minimum of 32 bars in length, and should contain the necessary elements of musical style (dynamics, rhythmic and melodic development, texture, etc.). - Compositions must be submitted electronically (details to follow) by the date indicated in the front of this booklet. - The entries should be saved in the appropriate folder for each section and with the file names as follows: SURNAME\INITIALS e.g. Bloggs\JS